GDRMC/EzNote/README.md

 # EzNote
 Lightweight notepad project.
 Version: 0.001d (dev)

-This project is designed to be a future lightweight and multiplatform notepad with basic functionnalities.
+This project (french: pronounce "izinote") is designed to be a future lightweight and multiplatform notepad with basic functionnalities.
 It's designed to open plain text files, but is only able to save .txt files for the moment.

 WORK IN PROGRESS - USE THIS PROJECT AS YOUR OWN RISKS WITH USELESS/TEST TXT FILES, I CAN NOT BE RESPONSIBLE OF ANY PROBLEM RELATED TO YOUR USE OF THIS PROGRAM